MarynaShavlak/dev-interview-hub/src/entities/Currency/README.md

 ### 1. `lib/`: Contains reusable utility functions and hooks for the Currency  module.

 #### 1.1. `hooks/`
-- **useCurrencyOptions.ts:**: CA custom hook that provides options for selecting countries.
+- [**useCurrencyOptions.ts**](./lib/hooks/useCurrencyOptions.ts): CA custom hook that provides options for selecting countries.
 This hook can be used across the application wherever currency selection is needed.

 ### 2. `model/`: Encapsulates the core logic and data structures of the Currency  module.

 #### 2.1. `types/`
-- **currency.ts**: Contains TypeScript type definitions for the Currency  module, defining the structure of a currency object.
+- [**currency.ts**](./model/types/currency.ts): Contains TypeScript type definitions for the Currency  module, defining the structure of a currency object.
 This ensures type safety and consistency throughout the application.

 ### 3. `ui/`: Contains the UI components related to the Currency  module.

 #### 3.1. `CurrencySelect/`:  Manages the display and interaction of currency selection UI.
-- **`CurrencySelect.tsx:`**: The main CurrencySelect component, which allows users to select a currency from a dropdown menu.
+- [**CurrencySelect.tsx**](./ui/CurrencySelect/README.md): The main CurrencySelect component, which allows users to select a currency from a dropdown menu.
 This component integrates with the `useCurrencyOptions` hook to retrieve and display currency options.

 ### 4. `index.ts`